owasp-dep-scan/dep-scan/README.md

 - NVD
 - GitHub
 - NPM
+- AquaSecurity vuln-list (Use `--cache-os`)

 ### Linux distros

-OSV is currently the only data source for OS vulnerabilities.
-Below are the distros with OS vulnerability reporting.
+- AlmaLinux
 - Debian
 - Alpine

-Application vulnerabilities would be reported for all distros.
+- Amazon Linux
+- Arch Linux
+- RHEL/CentOS
+- Rocky Linux
+- Ubuntu
+- OpenSUSE/SLES
+- Photon

+Application vulnerabilities would be reported for all Linux distros and Windows.
+To download the full vulnerability database suitable for scanning OS, invoke dep-scan with `--cache-os` for the first time. dep-scan would also try to automatically download the appropriate database based on project type.

 ## Usage